rdoteam/cfdocus/docs/DevOps Secret Manager/Reference/ref-profiles.md

 # Dynamic provisioning profiles

-You can access a list of all available profiles via the **Grid Menu > PAM Core > Dynamic Provisioning > Profiles.** On the screen, you will find the following information:
+You can access a list of all available profiles via the **Grid Menu &gt; PAM Core &gt; Dynamic Provisioning &gt; Profiles.** On the screen, you will find the following information:

 ## Top bar